MenzoFr/asl/Autosplitter/README.md

 <h2>Features</h2>

 <ul>
-  <li>Starts the timer in Act 1 after the load.
+  <li>Starts the timer in Act 1 after skipping the cutscene.
   <li>Resets the timer when selecting "New Game" in the menu.
   <li>Removes loads of the timer.
   <li>Splits automatically (with the layout and the split in the files).